csessig86/intro-to-d3-nicar-19/01-intro-to-js/readme.md

 ![Console log statement in script.js](mdfiles/script-console-log.png)

+If you go this route, open up your index.html file in a browser and then open up your dev tools.
+You should see

 ### 2. Math, Dates
 * The most basic thing you can do in javascript is math.
 ```javascript